Tekalo/common-app-frontend/README.md

 #### `components`

 Contains all re-usable components that can be dropped into a page.
-All components follow the same structure based off the baseTemplate
+All components follow the same structure based off the baseTemplate.

 #### `layouts`